-Davisphere is the website for Jeffrey Davis' painting portfolio, photography and links to past art columns written for Beacon Media publications.
+Davisphere is the website for Jeffrey Davis' painting portfolio, photography and links to art columns for Beacon Media publications.
 Mr. Davis is a self taught artist who grew up in Golden Valley, Minnesota and has lived in Philadelphia, Chicago, New York and currently resides in Los Angeles.
 The artist moved to LA in 2003 to escape NY's cold winters and humid summers in exchange for the inspirational world of earthquakes, fire, mud slides and drought.

 The Topography Series focuses on Climate Change and the immediate impact on Southern California's landscape.
 The paintings are abstractions based on U.S. Geological Service maps of the specific site topographies.
 Each work on glass is painted on both sides reflecting our changing seasons: Drought, Fire, Rain, Mudslide.
 The mirror box framing reflects the reverse side of the painting and the viewer themselves, because we are the cause of the change.